Working 60+ Hours per Week With No Revenue Growth: The Real Problem

 You don’t have to delegate everything today.
 Just start.

 Pick the easiest task to hand off.
-Hire a contractor on Upwork for 10 hours per week.
-Or promote a current team member to handle it.
-Or build a template/system that reduces the time it takes.
+Hire a contractor on Upwork for 10 hours per week, promote a current team member to take it over, or build a template or system that meaningfully reduces the time it takes.

 One task.
 Delegated.
 This week.